-Enrique Navarro Jr. is a success story of specialty coffee.
-Early on, he fell in love with coffee through his parent’s farm in Costa Rica.
-Through his tireless work, he helped his family improve their crop's quality, earning them recognition on a global stage for producing the best coffee in Costa Rica.
+Enrique Navarro Jr., a longtime friend of Onda and the farmer behind our Costa Rican single-origins, is a success story of specialty coffee.
+He fell in love with coffee early on through his parents' farm in Costa Rica, and through his tireless work, he helped his family improve their crop's quality and earn recognition on a global stage for producing the best coffee in Costa Rica.

-Like many other Costa Rican coffee farms, Enrique’s farm relies on seasonal migrant workers from Panama—often the indigenous Ngäbe-Buglé people who make a demanding journey that leaves the population in a state of mixed documentation, limited resources, and host to human rights abuses.
-Migrant farm workers can stay in warehouse-type buildings—40-60 people to each structure—with usually no sanitation, plumbing, mattresses, or privacy.
+Like many other Costa Rican coffee farms, Enrique’s farm relies on seasonal migrant workers.
+While these workers have historically been local to Costa Rica, many young Costa Ricans now leave rural farm zones for urban areas with more opportunity.
+This means that the majority of coffee pickers—largely the indigenous Ngäbe-Buglé people—now travel from Panama, making a demanding journey that leaves the population in a state of mixed documentation, limited resources, and host to human rights abuses.
+Migrant farm workers are often housed in warehouse-type buildings—40-60 people to each structure—with usually no sanitation, plumbing, mattresses, or privacy.

 With it’s volcanic soil and wet climate, Costa Rica has some of the best conditions for coffee, but coffee farms are disappearing since typical market prices paid are not enough for coffee farmers to live on, let alone pay their farm workers a living wage.